MuseSystems/nifi_timestamp_resolution/README.md

   2. Follow the basic Apache NiFi setup and installation instructions as found in their documentation.

+  3. In the `conf/nifi.properties` file, set the `nifi.sensitive.props.key`
+     value to: `muse.totally.insecure.password.demo.use.only`.
+Once done that
+     entry should read:

+     `nifi.sensitive.props.key=muse.totally.insecure.password.demo.use.only`

-  2. Install the PostgreSQL JDBC driver into the Apache NiFi `lib` directory.
+  3. Install the PostgreSQL JDBC driver into the Apache NiFi `lib` directory.

-  3. Copy the `flow.json.gz` file in this repository to the Apache NiFi `conf` directory.
+  4. Copy the `flow.json.gz` file in this repository to the Apache NiFi `conf` directory.

+  5. Start Apache Nifi and log in.

+  6. Set the `DBCPConnectionPool` controller service's database username and password properties to values appropriate for your database server.

 Once this is done the demonstration should be ready to run using the Apache NiFi user interface.